okuyamak/academic-kickstart/content/home/experience.md

   date_start = "2019-09-01"
   date_end = ""
   description = """
   I'm on the project "Neighborhood environments and cardiovascular related diseases".
-My PhD projects will investigate what kind of physical, social, and natural enviroments lies in the causal pathway between Socio-economic status and chronic conditions, by utlizing Swedish and Japanese population databases.
+My PhD projects will investigate what kind of physical, social, and natural enviroments lie in the causal pathway between Socio-economic status and chronic conditions, by utlizing Swedish and Japanese population databases.
   """

 [[experience]]